canonical/maas/docs/networking.rst

 .. note::

-  This feature is available in MAAS versions 1.9 and above.
+  This feature is available in MAAS versions 1.9 and above on Ubuntu deployments.

 MAAS 1.9 adds support for the modeling of a wide variety of networking concepts and configurations.